Darracq and Company London: Alexandre Darracq retires

-Owen Clegg
+Paul Ribeyrolles

 In late 1911, Alexandre Darracq was replaced by a new managing director, chief engineer Paul Ribeyrolles, one-time head of Darracq's Gladiator Cycle Company and, unlike Darracq, a motor racing enthusiast.
 In June 1912, Darracq, surrounded by "new blood", resigned, he had already successfully speculated on then sold all his shares.
-A main board director, Hopkins, was sent to Paris to take charge of general administration and Owen Clegg was sent to Suresnes from Rover in Coventry and appointed works manager.
+A main board director, Hopkins, was sent to Paris to take charge of general administration, and Owen Clegg was sent to Suresnes from Rover in Coventry and appointed works manager.
 At the end of 1912, the chairman reassured shareholders a return on their investment in the valveless motor would arrive in 1913.

-By February 1913, shareholders had set up their own inquiry into the unsatisfactory position of their business and it reported poor co-operation between London and Suresnes, they had been pulling against each other, furthermore there had been considerable loss through "recent changes in personnel".
+By February 1913, shareholders had set up their own inquiry into the unsatisfactory position of the business and it reported poor co-operation between London and Suresnes, they had been pulling against each other, furthermore there had been considerable loss through "recent changes in personnel".
 The committee then went on record saying: